 - Earth ArXiv: EarthArXiv.org is moving from the OSF Preprints platform to the Janeway preprint platform at the California Digital Library (CDL).
 In preparation for this move, EarthArXiv will stop accepting submissions on Friday August 21, 2020.
 EarthArXiv.org will redirect to the new service when it becomes public on October 1, 2020.

 - TechRxiv: TechRxiv (pronounced "tech archive") is an open, moderated preprint server for unpublished research in electrical engineering, computer science, and related technology.
 By using TechRxiv, authors can quickly disseminate their work to a wide audience and gain community feedback on a draft version of their research.
 A preprint is a draft version of an article; final versions of published articles should not be submitted to TechRxiv.

 Library of Congress Subject Headings (LCSH) use controlled vocabulary to access and express the subject content of documents.
-Electrical/Electronics Engineering has largely been divided into the following subjects or research areas.
+Electrical/Electronics Engineering has largely been divided into the following collections.
 This is a searchable index.
 Click on a link below to discover the Library's holdings in this area:

 - Circuits and systems

 - Computer engineering

 - Computer science